bluedaniel/js-codemod-import-absolute/README.md

 Replace a string in the new path

 --replaceWith [default '']
-Replaces any occurances of the string specified in `--replace`.
+Replaces any occurrences of the string specified in `--replace`.
 Default is ''

 --sort [default true]
 Sorts imports according to `eslint-plugin-import` order rule